Fragment-Based Configuration Interaction: Towards a Unifying Description of Biexcitonic Processes in Molecular Aggregates: Results

 We consider four 15-monomer ethylene aggregates, each with a fixed interplanar distance of \SI{3.50}{\angstrom}.
 The H-type aggregate has no in-plane translation.
 The Null-Type aggregate introduces an in-plane shift of \SI{1.98}{\angstrom} per monomer along the C–C bond (x-direction), the Zero-Frenkel aggregate applies a slightly larger x-translation of \SI{2.23}{\angstrom}.
 Finally, the J-type aggregate, with an x-translation of \SI{3.20}{\angstrom}.
 All geometries were derived from a continuous dimer scan, the resulting packing motifs are illustrated in \reffigure{fig:geometries}.

-Without restriction, \symci{} generates all single and double excitations within the active space relative to the ground state, yielding a Hamiltonian of dimension $\num{25651} \cross \num{25651}$.
+Without restriction, \symci{} generates all single and double excitations within the active space, which includes the HOMO and LUMO orbitals of each ethylene molecule and hence has 30 electrons in 30 spatial orbitals, relative to the ground state, yielding a Hamiltonian of dimension $\num{25651} \cross \num{25651}$.
 Performing a \noci{} calculation of this size is computationally unfeasible.
 Thus, both approaches were benchmarked on a shared, manually selected 72-state subspace.
 This includes the ground state, nearest- and next-nearest-neighbor double excitations of Frenkel type (\leleR{}), charge-transfer–Frenkel combinations (\lectR{}), where \ctR{} units flank the \leR{} excitation (e.g., S$_1$D$^+$D$^-$), and nearest-neighbor \ctctR{} biexcitons (e.g., D$^+$D$^-$D$^+$D$^-$).
 More delocalized configurations such as D$^+$D$^-$S$_0$D$^+$S$_0$D$^-$ or \lectR{} states with central \leR{} character (e.g., D$^+$S$_1$D$^-$) are excluded in this first comparison.
 To suppress vacuum artifacts, the two outermost monomers remain in the ground state in all configurations.
 This is particularly relevant for \ctR{} states, where boundary conditions strongly affect electrostatic interactions and excitation energies.

 For a first visual comparison, the Hamiltonians obtained from \symci{} and \noci{} for the J-type aggregate are presented in \reffigure{fig:ethene_comparison_J_agg}.
 It can be seen that the most significant couplings are very similarly represented by both programs.
 However, smaller couplings involving \ctR{} states, as calculated by \noci{}, tend to be underestimated by \symci{}.
 Nonetheless, the overall structure of the Hamiltonian is highly comparable.